By Katharine A. Phillips, MD

 - Excessive exercising or weight lifting

-- Seeking cosmetic surgery, dermatologic treatment, or other cosmetic procedures
+- Seeking or receiving cosmetic surgery, dermatologic treatment, or other cosmetic procedures

-Significant Distress or Impairment in Functioning: These preoccupations with appearance and repetitive compulsive behaviors cause significant emotional distress (e.g. sadness, anxiety, irritability/anger, self-consciousness), and/or get in the way of day-to-day functioning.
-BDD symptoms usually interfere with one’s ability to engage in valued life activities such as working, going to school, or spending time with family/friends.
+Significant Distress or Impairment in Functioning: To be diagnosed with BDD, the preoccupations with appearance must cause significant emotional distress (for example, sadness, anxiety, irritability, anger, depression, self-consciousness), and/or get in the way of day-to-day functioning.
+BDD symptoms usually interfere with one's ability to engage in valued life activities such as working, going to school, or spending time with family or friends.